hrsh7th/nvim-cmp/README.md

 #### sources[number].priority (type: number|nil)

-The manually specified source priority.
+The priority of the source.
 If you don't specify it, the source priority will be determined by the default algorithm (see `sorting.priority_weight`).

 #### sources[number].keyword_pattern (type: string)